 Part 5 — Miscellaneous

-22. Enrolment procedure
+22. Enrolment procedure; person not enrolled, Commissioner’s powers as to etc.

 (1) A person entitled to enrolment as an elector is to fill in, sign and send to the Electoral Commissioner a claim in the form of Form 2 in Schedule 3.